dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-19-on-chain-zaps.md

 I feel like a broken record when I keep saying that [money and identity aren't the same thing][money-identity].
 "The whole point of money is to not know your customer," to quote the Italian comedian once more.

+{% include image.html name="gigi-ln-address.png" caption="The yellow `s@ts.dergigi.com` is one of my many lightning addresses." %}

 That said, I think it's fine to publicly state "this is how you can send me money" - which is, in part, what the current spec does.
 With the proposed